Positive Behaviours

 for Learning - PBL

-St Francis of Assisi Tarneit is a Lighthouse School
+St Francis of Assisi, Tarneit is a Lighthouse School for Positive Behaviours for Learning within the Archdiocese of Melbourne.

-We share our practises and support other schools along their journey
+We proudly share our practices and support other schools on their PBL journey.

 St Francis of Assisi strives to build a safe and supportive environment that respects the rights of all students to learn, the rights of all teachers to teach and the rights of all members of the school community to be safe.
 Our proactive approach to behaviour support is guided by the Gospel values and honours the dignity of the individual, the family and the school.